adap/flower/baselines/FedPer/README.md

 ## About this baseline

-****What’s implemented:**** : The code in this directory replicates the experiments in _Federated Learning with Personalization Layers_ (Arivazhagan et al., 2019) for MNIST and FLICKR-AES datasets, which proposed the `FedPer` model.
-Specifically, it replicates the results found in figures 2, 4, 7, and 8 in their paper.
+****What’s implemented:**** : The code in this directory replicates the experiments in _Federated Learning with Personalization Layers_ (Arivazhagan et al., 2019) for CIFAR10 and FLICKR-AES datasets, which proposed the `FedPer` model.
+Specifically, it replicates the results found in figures 2, 4, 7, and 8 in their paper. __Note__ that there is typo in the caption of Figure 4 in the article, it should be CIFAR10 and __not__ CIFAR100.

-****Datasets:**** : MNIST from PyTorch's Torchvision and FLICKR-AES.
-FLICKR-AES was proposed as dataset in _Personalized Image Aesthetics_ (Ren et al., 2017) and can be found on thier [GitHub](https://github.com/alanspike/personalizedImageAesthetics).
+****Datasets:**** : CIFAR10 from PyTorch's Torchvision and FLICKR-AES.
+FLICKR-AES was proposed as dataset in _Personalized Image Aesthetics_ (Ren et al., 2017) and can be downloaded using a link provided on thier [GitHub](https://github.com/alanspike/personalizedImageAesthetics).
+One must first download FLICKR-AES-001.zip (5.76GB), extract all inside and place in baseline/FedPer/datasets.
+To this location, also download the other 2 related files: (1) FLICKR-AES_image_labeled_by_each_worker.csv, and (2) FLICKR-AES_image_score.txt.
+Current repository supports CIFAR100 but it hasn't been used to reproduce figures.

-****Hardware Setup:**** :warning: *_Give some details about the hardware (e.g. a server with 8x V100 32GB and 256GB of RAM) you used to run the experiments for this baseline.
-Someone out there might not have access to the same resources you have so, could list the absolute minimum hardware needed to run the experiment in a reasonable amount of time ? (e.g. minimum is 1x 16GB GPU otherwise a client model can’t be trained with a sufficiently large batch size).
-Could you test this works too?_*
+****Hardware Setup:**** : Experiments have been carried out on GPU.
+2 different computers managed to run experiments:

+- GeForce RTX 3080 16GB
+- GeForce RTX 4090 24GB

 ****Contributors:**** : William Lindskog